anotherlab/GeoBlazor-issue-1/README.md

 ### GraphicsLayer.Clear() ###
 1. Stop the app
-2. Edit Index.razor and uncomment out the line with 'await pointsLayer.Clear()'
+2. Edit Index.razor and uncomment out the line with `await pointsLayer.Clear()`
 3. Run the app and press the "Points" button.
 This will crash the app at that line and with the message: "Value cannot be null.
 (Parameter 'jsObjectReference')"

 Tested on Windows 11 with Visual Studio 2022 17.5.3 and GeoBlazer 2.0.1.
 Targets tested were Windows Desktop and Android 13